We put together a collection of NFB films to spook you out for Halloween. Break out the candy and enjoy... though you may want to keep the lights on.

 Part figurative, part abstract, Drux Flux is an animated short comprised of fast-flowing images showing modern people crushed by industry.
 Inspired by One-Dimensional Man, by philosopher Herbert Marcuse, the filmmaker deconstructs industrial scenes and their terrifying geometry to show the inhumanity of progress.

-In this animated short, an oafish ghoul and his soft exposed brain are met with ruin when the brain is unexpectedly killed.
-Though paralyzed, the ghoul attains a fresh brain and is fed with new life.
-This film was made as part of the 5th edition of the NFB's Hothouse apprenticeship.
+In this animated short from the Hothouse 5 series, an oafish ghoul and his soft exposed brain are met with ruin when the brain is unexpectedly killed.
+Through paralyzed, the ghoul attains a fresh brain and is fed with new life.

 In this animated short, director Peter Foldès depicts one man’s descent into greed and gluttony.
 Rapidly dissolving and ever-evolving images create a contrast between abundance and want.
 One of the first films to use computer animation, this satire serves as a cautionary tale against self-indulgence in a world still plagued by hunger and poverty.

 This animated short film attempts to answer the eternal questions, What is dying? and How does it feel?
 Based on recent studies, case histories and some of the ancient myths, the afterlife state is portrayed as an awesome but methodical working-out of all the individual's past experiences.
 Film without words.

 This animated short tells the tale of a vampire forced go out every night to separate children from their heads.
 The reason?
 His vain wife wants to replace her wrinkled head with one that is young and pretty.
 What a horror!
 Especially since the lady of the house is never satisfied and the heads keep piling up on the floor.
 How will our reluctant vampire ever get out of this vicious cycle?